How businesses can avoid double currency conversion and reduce operating costs

 We think this is best spelled out with a scenario.

-Let’s say that you’re a business owner that’s based in the US, however you have customers and suppliers in Europe.
-Without a Global Business Account, you’ll have to constantly pay foreign exchange fees when collecting money from your European customers, and then again when paying your European suppliers.
+Let’s say you’re a business owner based in the US; however, you have European customers and suppliers.
+Without a Global Business Account, you’ll have to pay foreign exchange fees every time you collect money from your European customers, and then again when paying your European suppliers.

 This is what we call double conversion.

-Having to first convert your foreign currency revenue to your local currency, and then your home currency back to other foreign currencies to pay suppliers, is not only time-consuming - it can leave significant dents in your profits and your bottom line.
+Converting your foreign currency revenue to your local currency and then your home currency back to other foreign currencies to pay suppliers isn't only time-consuming but also costly.
+It can significantly damage your profits and bottom line.

-When your business’s financial processes involve you converting currency multiple times, you’re exposing yourself to currency exchange rate fluctuations unnecessarily.
-To save money, it really pays (literally) to use the right financial instruments that prevent the need for double conversion and reduce your overall operating costs.
+When your business’s financial processes involve converting currency multiple times, you’re unnecessarily exposing yourself to currency exchange rate fluctuations.
+To save money, it pays (literally) to use the right financial instruments that prevent the need for double conversion and reduce your overall operating costs.

 How to prevent double conversion